playerla/flask-socketio-lit-html/docs/source/web_component_base_js.rst

         :async:

         Create the new item on the backend.
 Use POST endpoint.
-        (Constructor method, use it directly after document.createElement call)
+        (Extends constructor method which doesn't support parameters, use it directly after document.createElement call)

         :param string properties: The properties dict to create the new item.
         :return: The webcomponent item with its database index set.